thieu-b55/GPS-synchronized-clock/README.md

 # GPS-synchronized-clock

+GPS-synchronized-clock

 Simple clock that always shows the correct time.
 GPS reception required.

 Selection between summer time and winter time must be done manually.

-Only a few components and easy to build
+Only a few components and easy to build even on a breadboard

 Built around an ATMEGA328P chip or board